Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Models and Methods

-\subsection{Generalized Meta-analysis}
+\subsection{Generalized Meta-Analysis}

 The key idea underlying the proposed generalized meta-analysis is that we convert information on parameters from reduced models into a set of equations that are informative about the parameters of the maximal model.
-In the following, we assume all studies employ a random sampling design and the same probability law for $(Y, \bd{X})$ holds for all the underlying populations.
-In Section 3, we will explore possible bias due to differences in marginal distributions of $\vec{X}$ across populations.
+In the following, we will make the assumptions (i) the same probability law for $(Y, X)$ holds for all the underlying populations (ii) $f(Y|X;\beta)$ is a correctly specified model for the conditional distribution of $(Y|X)$ and (iii) we have a reference dataset to estimate empirically the joint distribution of all the factors included in $X$.